rustic-rs/docs/src/FAQ.md

 - New features (e.g. hot/cold repositories, lock-free pruning)
 - Some commands or options act a bit different or have slightly different syntax

+A more detailed comparison can be found in the [comparison table](./comparison-restic.md).

 ## Why is rustic written in Rust

 Rust is a powerful language designed to build reliable and efficient software.